Japan Heritage: A Feast for the Senses in Gifu, the Land with Ties to Oda Nobunaga

 From the southern islands of Okinawa to the northern snow country, Hokkaido, you can see various types of natural landscapes in Japan.

-Shikaribetsu Kotan is generally open from the latter half of January to the latter half of March.
-The dates this year are: January 29, 2022 to March 13, 2022
+The Shikaribetsu Igloo Village is generally open from the latter half of January to the latter half of March.
+The 2026 dates are: January 24 to March 15.

-Let's take a peak into this magical festival of ice via Google Street view!
+Let's take a peek into this magical festival of ice via Google Street view!

-The Snow and Ice Village that Appears on the Frozen Surface of the Lake
+The Snow and Ice Village on the Frozen Surface of Lake Shikaribetsu

 These snow homes, in their entirety, form a small village.
 Actually, the word "kotan" means "village" in the Ainu Language. (*1)